tektoncd/community/teps/0002-custom-tasks.md

 ### Cancellation

-To support cancellation of `Run`s, when a `PipelineRun` is cancelled, the `PipelineRun`  controller will attempt to update any ongoing `Run`s' `.spec.status` to `"Cancelled"`, and update `.status.conditions` to signal unsuccessful execution.
+To support cancellation of `Run`s, when a `PipelineRun` is cancelled, the `PipelineRun` controller will attempt to update any ongoing `Run`s' `.spec.status` to `"Cancelled"`.

-A Custom Task author can watch for this status update and take any corresponding actions (e.g., cancel a cloud build, stop the waiting timer, tear down the approval listener).
+A Custom Task author must watch for this status change, update `.status.conditions` to signal unsuccessful execution, and take any corresponding actions (e.g., cancel a cloud build, stop the waiting timer, tear down the approval listener).

-Supporting cancellation is optional but recommended.
+Supporting cancellation is required.

 ### Timeout